-In 2006, Winfrey and her best friend, Gayle King, decided to take on the U.S. in a big way by taking a 3,000-mile road trip across the states in a red Chevy Impala.
+In 2006, Winfrey and her best friend, Gayle King, decided to take on the United States in a big way by taking a 3,000-mile road trip across the states in a red Chevy Impala.
 "My dream was this vision of seeing the USA in a Chevrolet," Winfrey said.
 They had every kind of experience on the road, from a game of bingo in Kansas to crashing a wedding in Tulsa.

 But in the end, it wasn't the top down, hair blowing in the wind adventure Winfrey had envisioned.
 "We all have big dreams and sometimes it's better not to dream that dream," she joked.
 (Aired September 2006)